oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/successfully-protect-your-database-communication-using-one-way-tls/successfully-protect-your-database-communication-using-one-way-tls.md

     ````
     <copy>tnsping pdb1_tls</copy>
     ````
-## Task 5: Generate and capture encrypted SQL traffic
+## Task 9: Connect using TLS network encryption and verify traffic is encrypted.

 1. As we did for the un-encrypted connection to PDB1, we will re-run the step using the tnsnames alias of pdb1_tls.
 This connection will now be a TLS encrypted connection to PDB1 on port 1522 instead of port 1521.